nuhyurdev/nuhyurdev/README.md

   * I am [Nuh Yurduseven](https://www.linkedin.com/in/nuh-yurduseven/) :blush:.</a>
   * I'm a 'Computer Scientist', enthuasist of tech, opensource lover. </a>
-  * now I am working on Native Android, unix/linux and topics about data engineering.</a>
+  * now I am working on Data Science and AI,GNU/linux and topics about data engineering.</a>

  <div align="center">